 The eagle is a mighty and majestic bird that has been symbolic to multiple cultures and countries.
 An American flag tattoo represents patriotism and the love for your country and is often inked by those who have served in the armed forces.
 There are many ways to design your piece, and it can be a standard flag with the name of a loved one or a design that looks as though it is beneath your skin.
 You can also add other images to your tattoo, for example, an eagle.
 These two images go together well because the Bald Eagle is the national animal of the United States and a symbol of strength and pride.
 Combined with the red, white, and blue, this makes for a statement tattoo that would look best on a large enough placement to allow for details.

 18. Eagle Forearm Tattoo

 Consider a forearm tattoo if you are looking for a versatile and visible location for your next design.
 This is an excellent area for body art as it is somewhere you can look at every day but can also be easily covered with clothing.
 Looking at your design can help remind you of its importance and why you got it inked in the first place.
-Other pros of the forearm include that it is low on the pain scale because of the thick skin, muscle, and fat.
+Other pros of the forearm include that it is low on the tattoo pain chart scale because of the thick skin, muscle, and fat.
 It is also large enough to allow for a detailed piece, which gives you more freedom in terms of design.
 Your eagle body art will look fantastic here, and you can choose to depict the bird with its wings spread out, using the entire forearm.
 Or get it inked smaller and more in the center.

 19. Eagle Half Sleeve Tattoo